 Podcasts help you connect to customers and they are surprisingly simple to create.
-Mark McCulloch, founder of Brand Promise, explains what podcasting is and how to make your own, simply and cost-effectively.
+Mark McCulloch, founder of Spectacular Marketing, explains what podcasting is and how to make your own, simply and cost-effectively.

 What is podcasting?